jiwachow/stdb-rust-devcontainer/Readme.md

      * Execute onCreateCommand and postCreateCommand (.devcontainer/post-create.sh).
    * Monitor the terminal output.
 A successful run ends with {"outcome":"success", ...}.
 Redirect output if needed: devcontainer up ... \> \~/devcontainer-build.log 2\>&1.
 4. **Connect VS Code:**
-   * Open VS Code.
+   * Open VS Code on Windows.
    * Open the Command Palette (Ctrl+Shift+P).
    * Run **Dev Containers: Attach to Running Container...**.
-   * Select the container associated with this project (e.g., vsc-spacetime-zet-dev-template-...).
+   * Select the container associated with this project (e.g., vsc-stdb-rust-dc-...).
    * VS Code will connect its UI to the running container.
 The status bar should turn green.
 5. **First-Time Setup Inside Container:**
    * **Git Identity:** The post-create.sh script attempts to read GIT\_AUTHOR\_NAME and GIT\_AUTHOR\_EMAIL from your host environment (pass them when running devcontainer up if needed, e.g., GIT\_AUTHOR\_NAME="Your Name" devcontainer up ...).
 If not set, it will print instructions.
 Run these commands in the VS Code terminal *inside the container* if prompted: